DominicSerranoC14/interview-Qs/README.md

 # interview-Qs

-Feel free to clone down this repo and try your hand at these interview questions.
+Each directory is a collection of interview questions that NSS grads have encountered.

 Have a question you want to add?
 Open up a Pull Request and let's add it to the collection!
+Please format questions as a README.md file.